TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-eniro-12v-battery-drain.md

 Why all this trouble with the boot?

-The switch is dodgy.
+The release switch is dodgy.
 It sends repeated "button pressed" signals without anyone pressing the switch.
 The computer gets the boot release switch pressed signal, confirms that the key fob is in range and then sends power to the relay which powers the boot latch open motor.

 That's why the boot stays shut if the key fob is out of range or when the car is driving.
 It's not a problem with the boot latch.